Relintai/pandemonium_engine_docs/usage/performance/batching.md

   Whether items can be joined will be determined by their contents and compatibility with the previous item.
 - **batch R:** A batch containing rectangles.
 The second number is the number of rects.
-The second number in square brackets is the Godot texture ID, and the numbers in curly braces is the color.
+The second number in square brackets is the Pandemonium texture ID, and the numbers in curly braces is the color.
 If the batch contains more than one rect, `MULTI` is added to the line to make it easy to identify.
   Seeing `MULTI` is good as it indicates successful batching.